ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Lockbox information
     * Lockbox account ID - the assigned account ID for the lockbox
     * Lockbox access token - a verifiable token that is linked to the lockbox
-    * Lockbox access secret - a secret that can be used in combination to the "lockbox access token" to provide proof of previous successful login
+    * Lockbox access secret - a secret passphrase that can be used in combination to the "lockbox access token" to provide proof of previous successful login
-    * Lockbox access expiry - the window in which the access key is valid
+    * Lockbox access expiry - the window in which the access key is valid (and should be sufficiently in the distant future for use as a long term key)
     * Lockbox domain - the domain hosting the lockbox
-    * Lockbox key "hash" - hash of the lockbox key as previously passed in.
+    * Lockbox key "hash" - hash of the lockbox key as previously passed in and associated to the lockbox account.
   * Grant service challenge (optional, if challenge is required)
     * ID - a challenge ID that the server generated which the client application will have to authorize
     * Name - a human readable name for the service requesting the challenge
-    * Image - a brandable image representing the service requesting the challenge
+    * Image - a branded image representing the service requesting the challenge
-    * URL - a browser renderable page the user can go to obtain more information about this service requesting the challenge
+    * URL - a browser URL where the user can go to obtain more information about this service requesting the challenge
     * Domains - a list of domains the service will accept trusted signatures as proof
   * Content list of data elements containing:
     * Namespace URL - the namespace URL is the ID where the data is stored, access was requested and access was previously granted
-    * Updated - timestamp (or version number) of when entries in the namespace were last updated
+    * Updated - time-stamp (or version number) of when entries in the namespace were last updated
   * List of identities attached to the lockbox
     * Original identity URI
     * Identity provider (optional, required if identity does not include domain or if domain providing identity service is different)

 ### Security Considerations

 Access to the lockbox does not grant access to the contents of the lockbox.
 The lockbox key must be obtained through an alternative method.
-Upon seeing namespaces used in conjunction with a grant ID where the namespace has not previously been granted, the lockbox will issue a grant service challenge to verify the grant has access to all those namespaces.
+Upon the server seeing namespaces used in conjunction with a grant ID where the namespace has not previously been granted, the lockbox will issue a "grant service challenge" to verify the user wishes to grant access to all those namespaces.

 The server will validate the identity login via the identity service to access the account or validate the client has the correct lockbox key hash to access the account.
 An identity that has a different provider is considered a different identity.
 Thus an identity is deemed unique by its identity and its identity provider combined.